gaurab1/JohnDeere/README.md

 # For Python File

 The python file is a command line interface application for the statement.
+To display operation Results - do Operations -> Display -> (Field Name)

 Basic Features included -
 1. User must be able to CREATE, UPDATE and DELETE Fields.